YChienHung/YChienHung/README.md

 </table>

 👋**Hi I'm YChienHung**
-* majoring in robot engineering in SDUST
+* obtained Bachelor of Engineering in Robot Engineering at SDUST, Qingdao, China.
-* will study for master's degree in VSISLab, SDU
+* studying for Master's Degree in Control Engineering at VSISLab, SDU, Jinan, China.

 ✊**Focusing**
 * Heterogeneous Clustering Model based on Diffusion Model